kjones92/HallOfFame/README.md

 docker compose up
 ```

-In the event that we need to clear down the database from testing content or to make changes to the tables the follow steps should be followed:

-1. Navigate to the root Hall Of Fame directory
-2. Run `docker compose down`
-3. Run `docker volume prune --force`
-4. Run `docker compose up`

 # Web
 This application is written in php and uses `atk4/ui` to serve the website.
 To run the application simply navigate into the server directory and type: